 Stiles’ face went hot, but he just took another drink and smiled.
 Maybe if he pretended he wasn’t such a stalker, he wouldn’t sound so much like Peter.
 “Well, being infatuated with her for eight years had some interesting side effects.
 Plus, I bought her that perfume for her birthday.”

 Blissfully, Derek just laughed and threw an arm over his shoulder.
 It was a compromise between being in Stiles’ space, and looking a little more like a normal human.
-It was also really comfortable and made Stiles feel safe, but he didn’t need to mention that.
+It was also really comfortable and made Stiles feel safe by shrouding him in the sandalwood scent that hung on Derek just that much too closely for Stiles to be able to smell it the rest of the time, but he didn’t need to mention that.

 Once they got past Derek’s reservations and Lydia’s near interrogation, she started coming over too.
 Erica was excited to have another girl to talk to, and Stiles had been right about her helping with research.
+They worked through all of Derek’s old books in less than a month.
 Also, it was nice to have another human in the pack.
 It made Stiles feel a bit less fragile in the face of all the superhuman healing and strength and everything else.

 It was worth it, in Stiles’ opinion.
 The house was soon fully furnished and actually stylish, which meant that Derek could finally relax with his pack in their space.
 No adult humans to worry about upsetting, just Stiles scolding when they got too rowdy and making them dinner when they stayed late.